 Not sure how to wear velvet?
 Think it’s too glitzy for you?
 Think again, because this suave and swanky fabric is too good to keep under lock and key.
-But to look good in velvet means wearing it right.
-Here’s how to look super sharp in this most luxurious of fabrics.
+But looking good in velvet means wearing it right.
+Here’s how to look super sharp in this luxurious fabric.

 Choose real velvet

 Velvet only looks classy if it’s good quality.
 Avoid velvet made from synthetic fabrics like polyester and nylon that look cheap and don’t wear well.

 Real velvet, woven from silk or cotton, is the only choice for gents with style.
 It oozes quality and authenticity and, as long as you look after it, has a timeless quality that will look great for years.

-Velvet looks best when you choose one smart, tailored piece worn with contrasting fabrics.
+Velvet looks best when you choose one smart, tailored piece to wear with contrasting fabrics.
 Opt for a velvet blazer, or perhaps a matching velvet jacket and waistcoat set, to complement your formal dress trousers.

 “Casual velvet?
 Yes, sir,” says Benjamin Fitzgerald at Dmarge.
 For less formal wear he says a velvet jacket makes a great alternative to a leather jacket: “Velvet blazers play a melodic rock ballad without all that metal and unnecessary zip detail.”

 For a dressed down look, pair your jacket with a plain t-shirt, simple silk scarf, dark trousers and a pair of Chelsea boots.

 Grey Fox Blog’s David also thinks casual velvet works well.
-He suggests you wear your velvet jacket with a denim shirt for a shabby chic outfit that still oozes style.
+He suggests wearing your velvet jacket with a denim shirt for a shabby chic outfit that still oozes style.
 For more formal wear, he suggests teaming velvet with a roll neck sweater for a jazzy, shirtless look.